 The dual degree program in Social Work and Special Education was established at Boston University in 1988 in recognition of the fact that social workers and educators are deeply involved in working with children and families who are at risk.
-The goal of the program is to enable students to develop skills in both professional arenas and to take leadership in designing and administering creative programmatic responses to the changing needs of schools, families, and communities.
+The goal of the program is to enable students to develop skills in both professional arenas and to take leadership in designing and administering creative direct service and programmatic responses to the changing needs of schools, families, and communities.

-The program is a multifaceted course of study leading to the dual master’s degree—Master of Social Work (MSW) and Master of Education (EdM)—or to an MSW and a doctorate in Education (EdD).
+The program is a multifaceted course of study leading to two master’s degrees—Master of Social Work (MSW) and Master of Education (EdM)—or to an MSW and a doctorate in Education (EdD).
 Teacher certification in Special Education may also be obtained with additional coursework beyond that which is required for the MSW/EdM.
 An additional dual degree, the MSW, and a doctorate in Special Education (EdD) are also offered to qualified students.

 The MSW/EdM program usually takes two and a half to three years, though more time may be required if the student wishes to pursue teacher licensure in Special Education.
 The MSW/EdD program is contingent on completion of comprehensive examinations and dissertation research.
 Coursework takes about three years.

 Programs and Goals

 - Both social workers and educators are deeply involved in working with children and families at risk.
 The dual degree program is designed to give students skills that cross cut these disciplines.
-It is our goal to prepare leaders who have a rich understanding of work with children and families and can also design and administer creative programmatic responses to the changing needs of schools and communities.
+Our goal is to prepare leaders who have a rich understanding of work with children and families and can also design and administer creative programmatic responses to the changing needs of schools and communities.

 - Interested students concentrate in either Clinical or Macro Social Work at the School of Social Work.
 At the School of Education, they concentrate in Special Education and may obtain teacher certification with additional coursework.